Renaudeau82/laser_scan_map/README.md

 the "catkin_make" command will try to build everything.

 To build these sources you may need dependances.
 They are all available on melodic.
-A "sudo apt--get instal ros-melodic-..." will do the job
+A "sudo apt-get install ros-melodic-..." will do the job

 ### Installing mar_server
 This package is said to be avaible directly.
-It is but the install went wrong for me.
+It is, but the install went wrong for me.
 You can also install it using the sources

 * navigation [sources](https://github.com/ros-planning/navigation)